 Attracting new customers is obviously essential to grow your business, but it’s vital to keep your existing customers too.
 Make sure you keep some kind of database or list of email addresses of customers.
 This way you can regularly communicate with them and to keep them informed of any offers, promotions or new products you’re offering.

 Email marketing is useful for getting feedback on what you’re doing right and what aspects of the business you can improve upon.
 We recommend MailChimp as a platform.

 Everybody likes special offers, but what attracts people is the idea of a bargain.
 By now you should have an idea of what sells well and what’s less popular in your product range.
 So, to entice customers new and old to buy your less popular stock (as well as firm favourites), you need to consider different tactics to boost sales and keep stock fresh.
 Here are some promotional ideas to consider:

 - Multibuys, such as two for the price of one

 - End-of-line reductions

-Even if these ideas don’t boost sales hugely, they’ll nevertheless drive more traffic to your site and raise the profile of your products and brand.
+Even if these ideas don’t boost sales hugely, they’ll nevertheless drive more traffic to your site and raise the profile of your p brand.
 Used wisely, they could give your sales a timely boost and keep the profile of your business raised.